freeacs/freeacs-next/README.md

+# ARCHIVED!

+Due to inactivity for several years and because no one wanted to maintain it, this project and all other projects in this org is archived.

 # FreeACS Next

 The goal of this project is to combine that which has previously been developed and deployed individually in the FreeACS project.